law-dwg/LSQR-CUDA/README.md

 for the above example, the x output file would look like this:
 * ```YYYY-MM-DDTHHMM/2000_1_x_CUDA-SPARSE.vec```

-The 5 different implementations created for this work will then run on each set of inputs located in the [input](source/input/) directory, with the runtime of each saved to a csv called ```YYYY-MM-DDTHHMM/YYYY-MM-DDTHHMM_LSQR-CUDA.csv```
+The 5 different implementations created for this work will then run on each set of inputs located in the [input](source/input/) directory, with the runtime of each saved to a CSV file called ```YYYY-MM-DDTHHMM/YYYY-MM-DDTHHMM_LSQR-CUDA.csv```
 ___

 <details open>